-For those enrolled in Extra Help, generic prescription costs are no more than $3.60 each, and brand-name prescription costs are no more than $8.95 each.
+With Extra Help, each generic prescription costs no more than $3.95, and each brand-name prescription does not cost more than $9.85.

-If you didn’t enroll in Part D when you first became eligible, you won’t have to pay the late enrollment penalty if approved for the program.
+If you did not enroll in Medicare Part D when you first became eligible, you do not have to pay the late enrollment penalty if approved for the program.
 Approval waives this cost if you would otherwise owe the penalty.

-What Are the Income and Resource Limits for Extra Help in 2021?
+What are the Medicare Extra Help Income and Resource Limits for 2022?

-Even if your income is higher than the limits, you should still apply for Extra Help if you think you qualify.
-Some scenarios where you’d still be eligible for Extra Help even though your income is over the limit include if you and/or your spouse:
+You should apply if you think you qualify but your income exceeds the limits.
+You may still be eligible for Extra Help when your income is over the limit in some scenarios.
+These cases include when you or your spouse:

 - Provide financial support for other family members currently living with you